-Most subjects (72% in Session 1, and 76% in Session 2) reported that they performed the experiment while in a room alone, and the rest were fairly evenly distributed among the other environments.
-Environment did not significantly affect final test accuracy, nor did it interact with any variables.
+Most subjects (72% in Session 1, and 76% in Session 2) reported that they performed the experiment while in a room alone.
+The rest were more or less evenly distributed among other environments.
+Environment during the final test did not significantly affect accuracy, nor did it interact with any variables.

-Test/Study Trials produced higher final test accuracy (40% overall) than Study Trials (30% overall).
-The testing benefit appeared regardless of the nature of the final test (see Figure 1).
-When the final test required cued recall in the same direction (A $\rightarrow$ ?) or the opposite direction (? $\rightarrow$ B), the testing benefit was 14%.
-When the final test required free recall of the targets (Recall Bs) or the cues (Recall As), the testing benefit was 8% and 6%, respectively.
-The significance of these effects was examined in a 2 (test condition) x 2 (item retrieved on final test) x 2 (type of final test) Analysis of Variance (ANOVA).
-There was a main effect of test condition [F(1, 172) = 101.58, p < .001, MSE = .009] but no main effect for item retrieved on the final test (F = 3.10), and no interaction (F = .15).
+Test/study trials produced higher final test accuracy (40% overall) than did study trials (30% overall).
+The testing benefit occurred regardless of the nature of the final test (see Figure 1).
+When the final test required cued recall in the same (A $\rightarrow$ ?) or opposite (? $\rightarrow$ B) direction, the testing benefit was 14%.
+When the final test required free recall of the targets (Recall Bs) or the cues (Recall As), the testing benefits were 8% and 6%, respectively.
+The